sohkai/.dotfiles/README.md

 In general, any local configurations should be made to one of the local files, and any changes that should be kept for all environments should be made to files in this repo.

-**NOTE**: If you did not clone this repo into your home directory, you will need to modify all the links to this repo in the local configuration files to point to your install directory yourself.

 Changes
 -------